dewan-ahmed/harness-lab/README.md

 2. Click "Generate" to let Harness automatically create a pipeline for your Go project.
 This pipeline should install dependencies, build the app, and run tests.
 3. Click "Run" to execute the pipeline and ensure all steps complete successfully.

-TODO: We have a pipeline in later section that automates the build, test, and push process for our application.
-Are we good with these two pipelines OR do we need to show some additional pipeline features?
-Keep the time constraint in mind.

 ## Artifact Registry

-TODO: The following is a docs update assuming Harness Open Source instance is running on port 3000.
-Reviewers: try following the lab without adding the entry as insecure-registry first and then add if the push fails in the later section.

-- For local installations, add `host.docker.internal:3000` as an insecure-registry in your docker config.
-- For cloud VM installations, add `YOUR_IP:3000` as an insecure-registry in your docker config.

 ### Create an Artifact Registry